sujoyrc/hindustani_raga_dataset_processing/README.md

 This choice was made based on some trial and error.
 We had three choices to do the source separation:

 1) Using Spleeter Only
-1) Using ANRonly
+1) Using ANR only
-1) Using ANRfollowed by Spleeter (ANR+Spleeter)
+1) Using ANR followed by Spleeter (ANR+Spleeter)

 The drawback of using Spleeter was that some portion of the vocals was getting lost because of aggressive source separation.
-The drawback of using ANRwas that it was not as effective as Spleeter in removing the accompaniment (Tanpura).
+The drawback of using ANR was that it was not as effective as Spleeter in removing the accompaniment (Tanpura).
 So we had a tradeoff.

 We noticed the following:

 **Pune Singers:**

-For SM, the voice was loud enough so ANRwas working well.
+For SM, the voice was loud enough so ANR was working well.
 But it was not working better than Spleeter.
 For other Pune Singers ANR is working worse than Spleeter.
 So for new singers, using Spleeter only was the best.
 Audacity noise removal is not giving any improvement, irrespective of whether we use Spleeter or not.
 Because of the loud tanpura, we need the aggressive splitting of Spleeter to get the separated vocals.

 **Durham Singers:**